jariperttunen/VC_Conversion/CVS2GIT/README.md

 + cvs2git --blobfile=../gitrepo/git-blob.dat --dumpfile=../gitrepo/git-dump.dat --retain-conflicting-attic-files  --username=jarip --fallback-encoding=ascii . >> coremodel.log

-Note that CVSROOT is mandatory if other projects need conversion to Git. cvs2git needs it in conversion.
-For example for project FineRoots both CVSROOT and FineRoots both must appear after rsync.
-CVSROOT can be deleted from Git repository after conversion.
+Note that CVSROOT is mandatory if other projects need conversion to Git. `cvs2git` needs it in conversion.
+For example for the project FineRoots in CVS both CVSROOT and FineRoots both must appear after rsync.
+CVSROOT can be deleted from the Git repository after conversion.

 Create empty main (root) repository:
 + cd ../gitrepo/